 In three-dimensional space the frequency or energy of a resonant system is defined by the vibrating medium and the boundaries of its environment.

 For example the resonant energy of a standing wave generated when a violin string plucked is determined in part by the length and tension of its strings.

-Similarly the energy of the resonant system the article "Why is energy/mass quantized?" associated with atom orbitals would be defined by the "length" or circumference of the three-dimensional volume it is occupying and the "tension" on the space it is occupying.
+Similarly the energy of the resonant system the article "Why is energy/mass quantized?"
+Oct.
+04 2007 associated with atom orbital would be defined by the "length" or circumference of the three-dimensional volume it is occupying and the tension on the space it is occupying.

 Therefore the physicality of "n" or the principal quantum number would be defined by the fundamental vibrational energy of three-dimensional space that article associated with the quantum mechanical properties of energy/mass.